pembers1/portfolio-homepage/README.md

 - Tableau
 - Data Analysis
 - Business Intelligence
-- Process Automation
+- Process Improvement
-- Inventory Analytics
+- Early Issue Identification

 All projects use publicly available, anonymised, or synthetic data and are designed to showcase analytical thinking, problem-solving, and reporting techniques in a professional environment.